-Gastroschisis is a developmental disorder of the abdominal wall in which a baby is born with its bowel and on occasion other organs outside of the abdominal cavity.
-Omphalocele is a disorder in which a large abdominal wall defect exists but the bowel and other abdominal structures remain contained within a sac that protrudes out of the abdominal cavity.
+Gastroschisis is a developmental disorder of the abdominal wall in which a baby is born with its bowel, and occasionally other organs, outside of the abdominal cavity.
+Omphalocele is a disorder in which a large abdominal wall defect exists, but the bowel and other abdominal structures remain contained within a sac that protrudes out of the abdominal cavity.
 These disorders are associated with other anomalies in approximately half of cases.

 Disorders of the Umbilicus (belly button)